Wake Forest Career 1961-1968

 “The most newsworthy item from WFC seems to be the faculty’s resolution urging admission of all qualified students regardless of race.
 Whether the Trustees will agree is a horse of another color.
 Our winning the ACC has not gone unnoticed here, tho!
 Looks like you’ll get to see the Deacons in NYC! …”

-The formal offer came from Wake Forest chaplain L.H.
-“Holly” Hollingsworth.
-Holly was in New York City for the Wake Forest Demon Deacons basketball game in the NCAA Eastern Regionals, having served as the driver for Coach Bones McKinney, who did not like to fly.
-As Ed tells the story, Holly and Bones found him in the the Union library and asked him to come back to Wake Forest in the fall.
+Wake Forest Chaplain L.H.
+“Holly” Hollingsworth made Ed a formal offer to become BSU Director in person.
+Holly was in New York City for the Wake Forest Demon Deacons’ basketball game in the NCAA Eastern Regionals.
+Coach Bones McKinney would not travel by airplane and Holly had driven him up for the game.
+As Ed told the story, Holly and Bones found him in the the Union library and asked him to come back to Wake Forest in the fall.
 “Certainly!” was his delighted response.

 And the Wake Forest basketball team?
 Fans will remember that this was the team with Len Chappell and Billy Packer.
-The Deacons soundly defeated St. John’s in Madison Square Garden.
+The Deacons soundly defeated St. John’s at Madison Square Garden in NYC.
 They next traveled to Charlotte and beat third-ranked St. Bonaventure before losing to St. Joseph’s.
 In the following season, 1961-1962, the Demon Deacons went all the way to the final four, defeating UCLA for the third place finish.

 Baptist Campus Minister and Assistant Chaplain, 1961-1968